Katharine Biggs - UK Content und Marketing Manager

 At parcelLab we work hard and are diligent, but still the atmosphere is always fun and relaxed.
 We all get along very well and really care that everyone is doing well.

-7. What has been your favourite moment at parcelLab so far?
+7. What has been your favorite moment at parcelLab so far?
 And why?

 There have been so many great memories at parcelLab so it's hard to pick just one.
 Signing our first customer in the UK was very special because it was a validation that we were selling a product that could really transform the customer's buying experience.
 We also had some great parties last year, but Oktoberfest (Wiesn) was definitely a highlight for me.

-8. What qualities and strengths have you gained during your time at parcelLab?
+8. What qualities and strengths were you able to add during your time at parcelLab?

 9. What challenges have you already had to face during your time at parcelLab and how did you overcome them?

 When I first joined the UK team, there were only four of us in a tiny internal office in Moorgate.
-As we didn't have a country manager, we really had to do a lot to make parcelLab a success.
-This was a massive difference to my previous role so I had to adapt a bit at first.
+Because we didn't have a country manager, we really had to do a lot to make parcelLab a success.
+This was a massive difference from my previous role, so I had to adapt a bit at first.
 However, now I know that this style of working suits me much better and allows me to develop creatively.
-We have also become much closer as a team and have bridged the gap that sometimes exists between the sales and marketing teams.
+We've also become much closer as a team, bridging the gap that sometimes exists between the sales and marketing teams.
 This collaboration has continued as we have grown.

 10. What makes London so attractive to you?

-I come from a small town in Lincolnshire and I love that you can still have that village feel in London.
+I come from a small town in Lincolnshire and love that you can still have that village feel in London.
 I live in Clapham Common.
 The fact that the park is right outside my door makes me feel like I'm still in the country.
-Also, most of my best friends live here so it really feels like home.
-I'm also a big foodie, so the diverse food culture that London offers is really exciting for me.
+Plus, most of my best friends live here, so it really feels like home.
+Also, I'm a big foodie, so the diverse food culture that London offers is really exciting to me.
 I love that I could eat at a different restaurant every day for a year and not have seen even a fraction of the great London cuisines.
-I also love the variety of gyms London offers - but my F45 Tooting gym is my favourite!
+I also love the variety of gyms London offers - but my F45 Tooting gym is my favorite!

 11. How would you spend your perfect weekend?

 My ideal weekend consists of meeting up with friends or family - at best for dinner, a drink or a round of bowling.
-But what can't be missing on the weekend is relaxation and a visit to the gym.
-There's also nothing better on Sundays than watching a new series or Friends on repeat with my flatmate.
+However, what should also not be missing on the weekend is relaxation and a visit to the gym.
+There's also nothing better than watching a new series or Friends on repeat with my roommate on Sundays.
 I also love to just escape London every now and then and see new places - whether it's visiting my parents on their canal boat or exploring a new European city.

 12. What three terms would your colleagues use to describe you?